 "The content of the ACT library collection has changed over time, as new forms of material have become available for borrowing.
 Fiction books were added to the collection in 1948, and paperbacks included in 1974.
 In 1975 music listening facilities were introduced (people could listen to records in the library but not take them home), and printed music was loaned from 1977.
 The library offered spoken word cassettes during the 1980s, initially as a service for people with vision impairment.
 CDs and DVDs were then included in the collection, and in 2006 eBook and eAudiobook services were introduced."

-(Standing Committee on Environment and Transport And City Services 2018:8)
+(Standing Committee on Environment and Transport and City Services 2018:8)

-One of the major technological changes to impact the way the library is used, and importantly how it is designed, was the introduction of computer cataloguing and self-checkout systems.
+The introduction of computer cataloguing and self-checkout systems was one technological change that impacted that changed the use of the building compared to the original design intent.
 When the Belconnen Library opened in 1981 the catalogue system was computerised, but still required manual input from the librarian, necessitating a large central loans desk; however, much of the process is now automated using Radio Frequency Identification (RFID) technology and more advanced computerised cataloguing and management.
 Internet access has also had a major impact on library services.
 It has reduced the need for librarians to be on hand for enquiries and has even replaced some services but has also changed the way the library is used as space and infrastructure was required to provide access to the public, and then the space required was reduced with the proliferation of smart devices.
-The library service has always been able to adapt to changes in the way libraries are used and what the community want from their local library.30
+The library service has always been able to adapt to changes in the way libraries are used and what the community want from their local library, including the adaptation of buildings such as the Belconnen Library.